- Exp. Type

 I did a rudimentary pass and then after all the poop burned up I went back over it with a wire brush, re welded it, and was ultimately able to make a half decent connection.
 Had I to do it all over I would have MIG welded it.

-MIG is far less fussy about paint and seem sealer and other icky stuff.
+MIG is far less fussy about paint and seam sealer and other icky stuff.

 I boxed in the top to make a nice stiff structure.
 The cooler mounts are welded to the bottom.